deeptest-com/deeptest/src/main/webapp/client/docs/contents/articles/013-create-new-page/index.md

 And that's it!
 Now your page is available by the following this url [http://localhost:4200/#/pages/new](http://localhost:4200/#/pages/new).
 Plus, your page is registered inside the sidebar menu.
-If you don't want to have a link in the menu - just remove the `menu` declaration from the `pages.menu.ts` file.
+If you don't want to have a link in the menu - just remove the `menu` declaration from the `org.menu.ts` file.